 As a governor, you can make a meaningful difference to your local community and give something back.
 You will expand your network through joining our LGB of skilled local professional people.
 You can also gain the opportunity to develop your existing professional skills with an organisation that really benefits from them, and you can gain valuable experience for your own development.

 Anyone!
-Community governors don’t need to have a prior connection with the school.
+Community Governors don’t need to have a prior connection with Silverdale School.

 What happens next?

-If you want to put yourself forward for a community governor position, please complete the application form using the button below by the deadline of Friday 16 December 2022.
+If you want to put yourself forward for a Community Governor position, please complete the application form by the deadline of Friday 17 March 2023.
 We will then be in touch with you to arrange a phone conversation to discuss your application.

 Want further information?